 At present, H-1B visa applicants may start to work for their sponsoring employer from the time the visa application is filed.
 If the application is rejected, work authorization ceases.

 During the term of the H-1B visa, the visa-holder may only work for the sponsoring employer in the job specified in the sponsoring employer's petition.
 If an H1B visa holders wish to change jobs, they must obtain a new H1-B visa for the new job.
-This can be done without leaving the United States by filing a new petition with the Bureau of Citizenship and Immigration Services.
+This can be done without leaving the United States by filing a new petition with the U.S. Citizenship and Immigration Services.

 The spouse and unmarried, minor children of an H-1B visa holder are eligible for H-4 visas, although they will not be permitted to work in the United States.